Maryland’s new DWCP (Driving While on Cell Phone) law starts tomorrow. Here are the details:

 4. What is the fine for the offense?

 The fine for a first offense would be $40 and no points.
 Subsequent offenses will result in a $100 fine and the imposition of the much feared points.
 Well, actually one point.
 If cell phone use is thought to contribute to an accident (a tough call to make, obviously), the at-fault driver can be assessed three points.

 5. Is this new Maryland law going to make us safer?

-I think so but maybe for different reasons than the Maryland legislature thinks.
+I think so, but maybe for different reasons than the Maryland legislature thinks.
 There is no doubt that cell phone use is causing auto accidents in massive numbers.
 Car accident statistics compiled by the federal government are unambiguous.
-The National Safety Council has estimated that cell phone use is responsible for 1.6 million crashes a year, nationally — about 28 percent of all crashes.
+The National Safety Council has estimated that cell phone use is responsible for 1.6 million crashes a year, nationally – about 28 percent of all crashes.
 Let’s pretend that number is exaggerated twofold.
 It is still an extraordinary number.
 But there is also data suggesting that the distraction of the conversation itself is the real problem, not the use of a handheld phone.
-If that is true – and I’m not sure that it is but it may be – why would the new law help?
+If that is true – and I’m not sure that it is, but it may be – why would the new law help?
 I think there may be a Freakanomics type explanation.
-A by-product of the law will be less cell phone calls while driving generally.
-Given how overwhelming the data is, a decrease is cell phone usage – for whatever reasons – is going to lead to a decrease in car accidents in Maryland.
-This will obscure the real problem – driving while distracted – for a while but it will lead to less car accident deaths in the meantime.
+A by-product of the law will be fewer cell phone calls while driving generally.
+Given how overwhelming the data is, a decrease in cell phone usage – for whatever reasons – will lead to a decrease in car accidents in Maryland.
+This will obscure the real problem – driving while distracted – for a while, but it will lead to less car accident deaths in the meantime.